kehrlab/PopIns2/README.md

 | [sickle](https://github.com/najoshi/sickle) | vers.
 1.33 |
 | [gatb-minia-pipeline](https://github.com/Krannich479/gatb-minia-pipeline) | (*submodule; no need to install*) |

 Prior to the installation make sure your system meets all the requirements.
 For the default settings of PopIns2 a *Bifrost* installation with MAX_KMER_SIZE=64 is required.
+Presently, the conda package of Bifrost does not meet this requirement.
 If the executables of the software dependencies (bwa, samtools, sickle) are not accessible systemwide, you have to write the full paths to the executables into a configfile (see [Installation](#installation)).
 Submodules come by default with the git clone, there is no need for a manual installation.
 For backward compatibility PopIns2 still offers to use the *Velvet assembler* (see [popins](https://github.com/bkehr/popins) for installation recommendation).

 ## Installation: